 For many reasons including racism, religious intolerance, and economic bias, there are those who want to increase the punishment of those entering illegally, and to limit those entering legally to certain countries, and certain social or economic status.
-Because of the complexities of dealing with all of the illegal immigrants now in the country, and how to stop the flow of others entering illegally, along with making needed changes to current law, the solution of those in government is to do nothing.
+Because of the complexities of dealing with all the illegal immigrants now in the country, and how to stop the flow of others entering illegally, along with making needed changes to current law, the solution of those in government is to do nothing.

-This “do nothing” attitude has resulted in very different proposed solutions ranging from arresting and prosecuting all those entering the country illegally including separating parents and children; with the other extreme, while not ignoring the illegality, is much less harsh treatment.
-For legal immigration the differences are no less divergent.
+This “do nothing” attitude has resulted in vastly different proposed solutions ranging from arresting and prosecuting all those entering the country illegally including separating parents and children; with the other extreme, while not ignoring the illegality, is much less harsh treatment.
+For legal immigration, the differences are no less divergent.
 On the one hand there are those who want no major change in policy.
 The differing view is that we make all immigration merit based using a system that, considers the applicant’s education, skills, and economic status above familial relationships which is the most important consideration under current immigration law.

 Christians are on both sides of the issue of both legal and illegal immigration.
-Since Christians are to live and govern by the principles of Scripture we should look at what the Bible says about immigration.
+Since Christians are to live and govern by the principles of Scripture, we should look at what the Bible says about immigration.

 "I would cite you to the Apostle Paul and his clear and wise command in Romans 13, to obey the laws of the government because God has ordained them for the purpose of order."

-White House press secretary Sarah Huckabee Sanders defended Sessions, saying, "It is very biblical to enforce the law."
+The then White House press secretary Sarah Huckabee Sanders defended Sessions, saying, "It is very biblical to enforce the law."

 Romans 13:1-5 NIV Let everyone be subject to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.
 Consequently, whoever rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves.
 For rulers hold no terror for those who do right, but for those who do wrong.
 Do you want to be free from fear of the one in authority?
 Then do what is right and you will be commended.
 For the one in authority is God’s servant for your good.
 But if you do wrong, be afraid, for rulers do not bear the sword for no reason.
 They are God’s servants, agents of wrath to bring punishment on the wrongdoer.
 Therefore, it is necessary to submit to the authorities, not only because of possible punishment but also as a matter of conscience.

-The Bible is clear that there is nothing to prohibit a country from having completely open borders or to have completely closed borders.
+The Bible is clear that there is nothing to prohibit a country from having completely open or completely closed borders.
 The Scripture that Attorney Sessions misquoted also gives the government the authority to punish lawbreakers.
 Whether the punishment is imprisonment, deportation, something more severe, or even something less severe it is within the rights of the government to determine.

-What can be done in regards to an unjust immigration law?
 It is completely within the rights of citizens to seek to change immigration laws.
 If it is your conviction that an immigration law is unjust, do everything that is legally within your power to get the law changed: pray, petition, vote, peacefully protest, etc. As Christians, we should be the first to seek to change any law that is unjust.
 At the same time, we are also to demonstrate our submission to God by obeying the government He has placed in authority over us.